uwdata/mosaic/packages/duckdb-server/README.md

 Start the server in development with `hatch run serve`.
 The server restarts when you change the code.

-To activate the environment, run `hatch shell`.
+To run the tests, use `hatch run test:cov`.

 To set up a local certificate for SSL, use https://github.com/FiloSottile/mkcert.